TravisWheelerLab/uhoh/README.md

 # Uhoh

-A simple tool to create backups of your GitHub repositories.
+A simple tool to create and maintain backups of your GitHub repositories.

 ## Use